Introduction to Tree Conversation Work: Questions and Answers

 I find that if I have an hour or more then something really beautiful and complex can emerge.
 I still find the shorter conversations valuable.
 As in our daily lives we can have a powerful resonant conversation just waiting for the bus, or in passing on the street.
 A lot of importance can be conveyed and expressed in a short time.
 I would say for myself that I enjoy a nice long time of an hour or more…I suppose this is like wishing to have a couple of hours in a café with a good friend!

-I have, to date, August 2016, close to four hundred of these drawings made in 10 different countries.
+I have, to date, April 2018, over 500 of these drawings made in 10 different countries.
 Canada, USA, England, Ireland, Wales, Sweden, Spain, Slovenia, Guatemala and China.
 Some are urban trees, others rural and some in wilderness settings.
 I feel I am just beginning, especially in terms of refining my capacity to understand the exchange and become “fluent” in the tree conversation!

 How do you know what is you and what is the tree?